 It’s now time to take it to the next level!
 I receive emails from dancers around the world asking questions like: Why was Zambra Mora forbidden?
 Who forbade them?
 What are the differences in the Zambra styles?
 If Zambras were so popular, why did Zambra became an art in danger of extinction, what happened?

-With your generous contributions, we are developing The Zambra Online Resource Center to answer the important questions the international Zambra Mora community is asking while producing additional resources for further study.
+With your generous contributions, I am developing The Zambra Online Resource Center to answer the important questions the international Zambra Mora community is asking while producing additional resources for further study.

 - Authentic Zambra music